BotMill/kik-botmill/README.md

 Other ways to import, visit Maven central repo [site](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22kik-botmill%22)

 Once you've imported the API.
-You need to register the FbBotMillServlet.
+You need to register the KikBotMillServlet.
 To do that, create a Servlet project in your IDE and add this to your web.xml:

      <servlet>
 		  <servlet-name>myKikBot</servlet-name>
-		  <servlet-class>co.aurasphere.botmill.fb.KikBotMillServlet</servlet-class>
+		  <servlet-class>co.aurasphere.botmill.kik.KikBotMillServlet</servlet-class>
 		  <init-param>
 			  <param-name>bot-definition-class</param-name>
 			  <param-value>com.sample.kik.demo.KikBotEntryPoint</param-value>